joey711/phyloseq-demo/HMP_import_example.md

 ## Alternatively, Download the Processed File from Us
-We have already run this import code several times during testing and timing.
-This [already-imported `HMPv35` from QIIME output dataset](HMPv35.RData) is available from [the phyloseq downloads page](https://github.com/joey711/phyloseq/downloads).
-Happily, this file will load in very quickly compared with importing it again from the data files.
+We re-run this import code each time we update/rebuild these demo vignettes.
+This [already-imported `HMPv35` dataset](HMPv35.RData) is available by cloning or downloading the phyloseq-demo repository.
+Typically this `RData` binary file will load into R much, much faster than importing it again from the public HMP data files.